Artwork for Opera Posters

 for a PDF copy of the André Tchaikowsky Josef Weinberger catalog.

-DVD of Opera and Documentary by Unitel Classica (C-Major Online)
+TV show of Opera and Documentary by Unitel Classica (C-Major Online)

 Prepared for a pay-website (specified countries in Europe and Japan

-not been released.
+released.
 To be released by Unitel

 Study in Contrast"